terraref/documentation/data_products.md

 ## Roles and responsibilities

-TERRA Project representatives are expected to represent the interests of their TERRA team, their research community, and the institutions for which they work.
-External participants were chosen for specific expertise and will be asked to provide feedback and guidance to help make the TERRA platform interoperable with existing and emerging sensing, informatics, and computing platforms.
+TERRA Project Standards Committee representatives are expected to represent the interests of their TERRA team, their research community, and the institutions for which they work.
+External participants were chosen to represent specific areas of expertise and will provide feedback and guidance to help make the TERRA platform interoperable with existing and emerging sensing, informatics, and computing platforms.

 ### Specific duties

 * Participate in monthly to quarterly teleconferences with the committee.
 * Provide expert advice.
 * Provide feedback from other intersted parties.
-* Participate in or send delegate to annual two-day workshops.
+* Participate in, or send delegate to, annual two-day workshops.

 ### Annual Meetings

 If we can efficiently agree on and adopt conventions, we will have more flexibility to use these workshops to train researchers, remove obstacles, and identify opportunities.
-This will be an opportunity for researchers to work with developers at NCSA and from the broader Category 5 informatics and computing teams to identify what works, prioritize features, and move forward on research questions that require advanced computing.
+This will be an opportunity for researchers to work with developers at NCSA and from the broader TERRA informatics and computing teams to identify what works, prioritize features, and move forward on research questions that require advanced computing.

 ## Project Timeline